pantheon-systems/documentation/source/content/guides/agcdn/01-introduction.md

 ## Is AGCDN Right For Me?

 AGCDN is a great option for many users.
-You can review the [Judicial Council of California AGCDN case study](https://pantheon.io/blog/fight-cyberattacks-advanced-global-cdn) for a real-life example of AGCDN implementation.
-AGCDN is beneficial if you are want to:
+You can review the [Judicial Council of California AGCDN case study](https://pantheon.io/blog/fight-cyberattacks-advanced-global-cdn) for a real-life example of an AGCDN implementation.
+AGCDN is beneficial if you want to:

 - Block Malicious traffic

-- Create Geofenceing / IP restrictions
+- Create Geofencing / IP restrictions

 - Rate limits with a website firewall (only with AGCDN with WAF / IO)